GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 <!--- If you encounter any issues during onboarding, refer to [Common issues and resolution](#common-issues-and-resolution) before reaching out to the SEED team.-->

-If onboarding is successful, within an hour, you will receive a successfully onboarded email to the email address used for your creating your TechPass account.
+If your onboarding is successful, within an hour, you will receive a successfully onboarded email to the email address that was used for creating your TechPass account.

 ?>  If you do not receive this email, please  contact the SEED team.

 Shortly after this email, when you receive a desktop notification prompting to restart the device, do the following:

 1. Restart your device.
-2. If prompted to enter your password, enter your password.
+2. If prompted to enter your password, enter it.

 ?>  While restarting, you will be notified that your device is renamed and will be prompted to reset your password.